-- Marley and Me made the already popular Labrador Retriever even more popular despite the fact how high-maintenance Marley was.
+- Marley & Me made the already popular Labrador Retriever even more popular despite the fact how high-maintenance Marley was.
 Luckily, as mentioned before, Lab Retrievers are relatively docile and beginner friendly.

 - The release of 102 Dalmatians, with a blue-eyed white puppy named Oddball, triggered a run on blue-eyed white Dalmatian puppies from parents who didn't realize that the blue-eyes gene is strongly associated with deafness.
-(You thought a hearing Dalmatian was high maintenance?
-Try a deaf one...)
-Blue-eyed white Dalmatians (and indeed, Dalmatians in general) were bred at such a rate that puppy mills would inbreed lines with extreme prejudice if they could get away with it.
-They usually did, and caused enormous damage to the breed in general, with congenital defects ranging anywhere from extra dewclaws to clubbed limbs to clinical insanity.
+You thought a hearing Dalmatian was high maintenance?
+Try a deaf one.
+Blue-eyed white Dalmatians (and indeed, Dalmatians in general) were bred at such a rate that puppy mills would inbreed lines with extreme prejudice if they could get away with it, causing enormous damage to the breed in general, with congenital defects ranging anywhere from extra dewclaws to clubbed limbs to clinical insanity.

 - Cujo inverted this trope.
 It caused a decline in the sales of St Bernard dogs (despite the fact the dog is actually rabid instead of naturally mean).
 This later ended up fixed by the release of Beethoven.

-- The Air Bud franchise boosted the popularity of Golden Retriever, which was already popular.
+- The Air Bud franchise boosted the popularity of the Golden Retriever, which was already popular.